 - Essential concepts for logic/FSM and Algorithm implementation using automated design flows.

-- HDL coding styles for efficiency, simulation, timing, clock domain crossing and power and cogestion concious.
+- Use of HDL coding styles for efficiency, simulation, timing, clock domain crossing and power and cogestion concious.

-- Technology and Optimisation Constraints and interace to foundary and back end physical synthesis flow.
+- Constraints of Technology and Optimisation and interace to foundary and back end physical synthesis flow.

 - Optimizing Designs for area, performance and power in Logic/FSM synthesis.